-Situational awareness while kiteboarding will assure that your time on the water is enjoyable.
+Situational awareness while kiteboarding will minimize the risk of injury and help you enjoy your kiteboarding sessions.
 Before every session, whether it is personal or a lesson, we evaluate the conditions and environment.
 Throughout our session we continue to evaluate the conditions and environment.

 Situational awareness is the perception of environmental elements and events with respect to time or space, the comprehension of their meaning, and the projection of their status after some variable has changed.
 For kiteboarding, there are variables we’ll go over worth paying attention to that can prevent dangerous situations or accidents.